-The best way to answer questions about getting involved and taking classes at MNN is to attend one of our monthly orientations at either MNN’s West 59th Street location or the MNN El Barrio Firehouse.
-You can find and RSVP for upcoming Orientation sessions here.
+The best way to learn about getting involved is to attend one of our monthly Info Sessions at either MNN’s West 38th Street or the East 104th Street location.
+You can register for an upcoming info session at cme.mnn.org.

-If a course fails to meet the minimum enrollment requirement, it is subject to cancellation.
-MNN will make every effort to notify enrolled participants of the cancellation – usually within 48 hours – of the first course session.
-In instances when MNN must cancel a class, students will be offered the opportunity to enroll in another session of the same class or offered a refund.
+If a class or workshop fails to meet the minimum enrollment requirement, it is subject to cancellation.
+CME will make every effort to notify enrolled participants of the cancellation – usually within 48 hours – of the start of the class.
+In instances when CME must cancel a class, students will be offered the opportunity to enroll in another cycle of the same class or offered a refund.

-Classes may be cancelled due to inclement weather.
-MNN will make every effort to notify students of weather-related closures, which will also be posted online.
-MNN recommends that students monitor our website and social media pages during inclement weather.
+Classes may be canceled due to inclement weather.
+CME will make every effort to notify students of weather-related closures, which will also be posted online.
+CME recommends that students monitor our facility website and social media pages during inclement weather.